melt-umn/melt-website/silver/ref/decl/nonterminals/index.md

 ## Analogy to data types

 Nonterminals in Silver are somewhat similar to datatypes in other functional languages.
-The major initially noticeable difference is that Silver does not require a fixed list of constructors (and we use different names, so we call them [productions](/silver/ref/decl/productions/).)
+The major initially noticeable difference is that Silver does not require a fixed list of constructors (and we use different names, calling constructors [productions](/silver/ref/decl/productions/).)

 Similarly, nonterminals are somewhat like abstract class declarations in other object-oriented languages.
 The major initially noticeable difference is the lack of a fixed list of (virtual) methods (and in Silver they're called [attributes](/silver/ref/decl/attributes/) and must be declared to [occur](/silver/ref/decl/occurs/) on the nonterminal.)

 ## Concrete Syntax

 Nonterminal declarations are used for all data representation in Silver, including concrete syntax.
 Nothing specific to the nonterminal designates whether it is a "concrete syntax nonterminal" or not.
 The only distinction is whether or not any `concrete` productions are declared for a nonterminal.
 If not, then it's not considered part of the concrete syntax.

 ## Closed nonterminals

 These should be used sparingly for representing languages.

-Fundamentally, there is a choice in how we should achieve composable extensions: should we permits new semantics openly, and require new syntax to be defined in terms of semantically equivalent syntax? (i.e. forwarding) For nearly all AST types, the answer is yes.
+Fundamentally, there is a choice in how we should achieve composable extensions: should we permits new semantics openly, and require new syntax to be defined in terms of semantically equivalent syntax? (i.e. forwarding)
+For nearly all AST types, the answer is yes.
 But for some, and for many programming tasks, the answer is the opposite: we should permits new syntax openly, and require any new semantics be defined in terms of existing semantics.

 Closed nonterminals allow the latter.
 Beginners should typically **only use them for concrete syntax** at first.
 (As concrete syntax typically just constructs an abstract syntax, and so we do not need open semantic extensibility.)

 The only practical effect of closed nonterminals is how it affects the [modular well-definedness analysis](/silver/concepts/modular-well-definedness/).